yigres/modalPopupWindow/README.md

-A modal window (Popup) on REACT JS.
+A modal window (reused popup) on REACT JS.
-Reused popup window on REACT JS